CoBRA: A Universal Strategyproof Confirmation Protocol for Quorum-based Proof-of-Stake Blockchains: Preliminaries

 For simplicity, we may often omit the specific message $m$ and refer to the certificate that finalizes $b$ as $QC(b)$.
 We stress that \( QC(b) \) may not be sufficient for certifiability from the clients' perspective, as they do not actively monitor the SMR execution (i.e., they are silent).
 However, for clients that monitor the SMR execution (e.g., the validators), \( QC(b) \) is sufficient for certifiability.

-We study SMR protocols in the context of proof-of-stake (PoS) blockchains, where validators batch transactions into blocks, similar to HotStuff~\cite{yin2018hotstuff}.
+We study SMR protocols in the context of proof-of-stake (PoS) blockchains, where validators batch transactions into blocks, as in HotStuff~\cite{yin2018hotstuff}.
 Our objective is to determine when an \((n,f)\)-resilient SMR protocol can be transformed into an \((n,k,f)\)-resilient PoS blockchain.
-Specifically, we present a transformation that converts any existing \((n,f)\)-resilient \( q \)-certifiable PoS blockchain~\cite{pbft,hotstuff,gelashvili2022jolteon} into an \((n,k,f)\)-resilient PoS blockchain.
+Specifically, we present a transformation that converts any \((n,f)\)-resilient \( q \)-certifiable PoS blockchain~\cite{pbft,hotstuff,gelashvili2022jolteon} into an \((n,k,f)\)-resilient PoS blockchain.
 At the core of this transformation, we introduce a new certification mechanism for finalizing transactions, ensuring security under our hybrid model.